Cog-Creators/Red-DiscordBot/docs/cog_guides/core.rst

 **Description**

-Lists users and roles on the blocklist.
+Lists users and roles on the server blocklist.

 Example:
     - ``[p]localblocklist list``